scottgroup/hnf4a-isoforms-rna-seq/README.md

 ```

-If working on a cluster, either go for a local installation, or check if it is not aldready installed on your system.
+If working on a cluster, either go for a local installation, or check if it is not already installed on your system.

 ## Run
-To run the workflow locally simply run the following command in the Snakemake conda environment, where `$CORES` is the number of avaiable cores.
+To run the workflow locally simply run the following command in the Snakemake conda environment, where `$CORES` is the number of available cores.
 ```bash
 snakemake --use-conda --cores=$CORES
 ```